The way Sean Spicer sees it

 When Spicer accused the media of propagating fake and false stories during Tuesday's briefing, he provided a single inaccurate tweet about a minor story as evidence then refused to offer more examples.
 "I didn't come here with a list of things," he said.

 Spicer's evasive posture has given many pundits an opening to do one of the things that have him so frustrated: speculate about impending changes to the White House press briefing or a reorganization of the communications team, including formalizing the reduced length of the Q&A portion.
-The fact that Michael Dubke, the White House's communications director, resigned cut:[from that position] earlier this month, and that his decision became public Tuesday, has only stoked such speculation.
+The fact that Michael Dubke, the White House's communications director, resigned earlier this month, and that his decision became public Tuesday, has only stoked such speculation.

 But some of the sources close to Spicer warned that scuttlebutt about impending shakeups has been a feature of Trump's tenure in the White House since the beginning, and yet little has actually shaken up.
 For the foreseeable future, they say, Spicer is White House press secretary and will continue to hold press briefings.